 The tool has a rounded front edge which I used to run along

 the filled gap to press the sealant into the gap and remove

-excess silicon - see the images.
+excess silicone - see the images.

 ...start at a corner and fill the

-gap with silicon sealant..
+gap with silicone sealant..

 ...keep a steady flow and reverse